ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 {PANEL/}

-{PANEL: Create and Managing Compare-Exchange Items}
+{PANEL: Creating and Managing Compare-Exchange Items}

 Compare exchange items are created and managed with any of the following approaches: